lazaro10/fuze-challenge/README.md

 The architecture used was MVVM with some layers of support.

-- Repository: Layer responsible for communicating with services and providing data.
+- Repository: Responsible for communicating with services and providing data.
-- Converter: Layer responsible for converting business models into visual models.
+- Converter: Responsible for converting business models into visual models.
-- Model: Layer responsible for defining the business model
+- Model: Responsible for defining the business model
-- ViewModel: Layer responsible for commanding the presentation rules
+- ViewModel: Responsible for commanding the presentation rules
-- View: Layer responsible for presenting the layout
+- View: Responsible for presenting the layout

 ## Requirements for tests